nkdAgility/NKDAgility.com/site/content/resources/blog/2008/2008-08-12-ooooh-rtm-delight/index.md

 ---
 title: Ooooh, RTM Delight
-description: "Discover the latest in Visual Studio 2008 and Team Foundation Server 2008 with performance boosts and new features that enhance your development experience!"
+description: Discover the latest in Visual Studio 2008 and Team Foundation Server 2008 with performance boosts and new features that enhance your development experience!
 date: 2008-08-12
 creator: Martin Hinshelwood
 id: "212"